social-media-ethics-automation/book/book_contents/ch07_trolling/03_trolling_examples.md

 # Activity: Evaluating Trolling Examples

 This page has several examples of trolling.
-For each one consider the following:
+For each one, consider the following:
-- What are potential benefits of this example (e.g., it’s funny, in-group identifying)?
+- What are the potential benefits of this example (e.g., it’s funny, in-group identifying)?
 And who would get the benefits?
-- What are potential harms of this example?
+- What are the potential harms of this example?
 And who would suffer the harms?

-These examples will range mild to much more extreme.
+These examples will range from mild to much more extreme.

 ## Banana Slicer Reviews
 In 2011, Amazon users started leaving parody reviews of a [banana slicer on Amazon](https://www.amazon.com/Hutzler-3571-571-Banana-Slicer/dp/B0047E0EII)